stacs-srg/storr/record_classification/src/site/markdown/tutorial.md

 ### Output

 Output is currently being sent to "target/NRSOutput.txt" and is pipe delimited, one record per line.

+### Running the Classifier

+To run the classifier in testing mode using a single file for training and classification execute the 'runMultipleClassifications.sh' script in the scripts folder.
+This script takes as an argument the file to train and test on.

+For example:

+$ sh runMultipleClassifications.sh recordsToClassify.txt

+This script will use Maven to do build the software, split the file into a training portion (80%) and a testing proportion (20%).
+The classifier is then trained and the testing files classifed using the trained model.
+Output and analysis metrics are then written to the Experiments Folder.